-Sakhalin Energy keeps records of public meetings in a database, and can make minutes of relevant meetings available for public access upon request (on its website and in libraries throughout Sakhalin Island).
-The External Affairs team is responsible for ensuring that any actions arising from meetings are addressed and are subsequently reported back to the stakeholders as part of company's regular engagement activities.
+Sakhalin Energy keeps records of public meetings and can make minutes of relevant meetings available for public access upon request (on its website and in libraries throughout Sakhalin Island).
+The Government and Shareholders, Corporate Affairs Division is responsible for ensuring that any actions arising from meetings are addressed and are subsequently reported back to the stakeholders as part of company's regular engagement activities.
 Feedback from stakeholders in relation to the issues and project-related concerns are taken into consideration when developing policies and work programmes.